 - resolution: There is a clear need for data at a resolution finer than the 25 km mentioned in GCOS, in particular in the coastal regions (here defined as the combination of depths under 100 m and distances to shore under 300 km).
 Most of the surveyed users would like to have 10 km or less.
-Given the resolution of standard satellite processing, this is really calling for improved tracking and/or denoising algorithms, and by itself it justifies the effort made on the Sea State CCI. - coverage in space and time: Given that a large fraction of users (80 out of 184) are interested into single events, this clearly highlights the sampling issue of satellite data sets.
+Given the resolution of standard satellite processing, this is really calling for improved tracking and/or denoising algorithms, and by itself it justifies the effort made on the Sea State CCI. - coverage in space and time: Given that a large fraction of users are interested into single events (80 out of 184 participants in the first survey), or considered that spatial and temporal sampling are strongly or partly limiting the use of the data (~40 out of 92 participants in the second survey), this clearly highlights the sampling issue of satellite data sets.
 Most events are missed, except through their associated swell fields.
 There is thus a need that will not be fully addressed in the Phase 1 of Sea State CCI for combining wave models and data or expanding on level 3 and 4 products such as fireworks, storm catalogs (associated with storm tracks ...).
-We have not asked specific questions about ice-covered regions given the limitation of the version 1 of the CCI dataset, but that should be considered in future surveys. - Stability: not surprisingly most users identified here are interested into long-term statistics of sea state variable, with or without a climate change aspect.
-Given that 101 answers out of 184 mentioned their intent to combine sea level with sea state, it is logical to reframe the requirements on sea state stability in terms of total sea level (e.g. Dodet et al., in review, see also [15], Marcos et al. 2019).
+Regarding ice-covered regions, 49% of the participants of the second survey indicated they were interested in the polar region. - Stability: not surprisingly most users identified here are interested into long-term statistics of sea state variable, with or without a climate change aspect.
+Given that many users (101/184 in survey 1 and 20/92 in survey 2) mentioned their intent to combine sea level with sea state, it is logical to reframe the requirements on sea state stability in terms of total sea level (e.g. Dodet et al., 2019, see also [15], Marcos et al. 2019).
 The need on wave height trend accuracy for mean values and extremes is thus under 1 mm/year for coastal areas, with a similar need for wave periods that should be quantified.
 It is not at all clear that such a low value can be achieved with today's spatial coverage, and how bringing models forced by winds with dubious trends can be used for this.
-At any rate, even the GCOS requirement of 5 cm/decade, when achieved, should be enough to confirm or disprove the 0.5% per year (around 1 cm per year) trend associated with wave power trends up to 2.5% per year reported by Reguero et al. (2019). - Sea State Variables: It is not just the wave heights.
-For many reasons (energy flux, extreme sea levels...) the periods and directions have a very important role, and this is well recognized in the user survey.
+At any rate, even the GCOS requirement of 5 cm/decade, when achieved, should be enough to confirm or disprove the 0.5% per year (around 1 cm per year) trend associated with wave power trends up to 2.5% per year reported by Reguero et al. (2019).

+- Sea State Variables: It is not just the wave heights.
+For many reasons (energy flux, extreme sea levels...) the full directional spectra, or the periods and directions have a very important role, and this is well recognized in the user survey.
 It is thus very important to use both altimeters (via the cross-section) and wave-resolving instruments (SARs, SWIM on CFOSAT) for constraining the sea state climate.
 It may be surprising that fewer users would like to use partition data, but this may be due to the fact that little such data is available and the definition can be a bit fuzzy and method-dependent (e.g. Portilla et al. 2009).
 We will thus engage the user community (at UCM and through training events) on this question and see how the usefulness of such data can be improved.
 Given the very few users of SAR data, making the data more accurate and also more user-friendly is a key aspect.